Lake City, Colorado: Geography and climate

 According to the United States Census Bureau, the town has a total area of 0.9 sqmi, of which, 0.8 sqmi of it is land and 1.18% is water.

-In recent years, Lake City has become a destination for many Texans who bring their ATVs to ride the many rugged 2WD and 4WD roads in the area.
-Lake City is also known to many Colorado fourteener "peakbaggers" as the jumping-off point for five of Colorado's 53 ranked 14,000' peaks - Sunshine, Redcloud, Handies, Wetterhorn, and Uncompahgre.

 Lake City experiences a continental climate (Köppen climate classification Dfb) that only just escapes being classified as semi-arid due to its relatively wet early springs and late autumns.
 On average, the wettest month is August, and the driest is February.
 Very large daily temperature swings are a regular feature of Lake City's climate, due to the elevation and aridity.